 Equity and cash incentives are not limited to executive officers.
 Grants of stock options are made to all employees upon joining our company in amounts determined by the Compensation Committee and are also made to selected employees as performance related awards and as awards for certain job promotions.
 The amounts of such grants are determined based on the individual employee's position with our company and his or her potential ability to beneficially impact the performance of our company.
 Stock option grants and other equity incentives are not awarded annually, but rather as warranted by individual performance and experience.
 Option awards generally vest over a 48-month period.
 The amount and vesting of stock options generally are not contingent on achievement of any performance targets.
-By giving all employees a stake in the financial performance to all employees of our company to enhance the financial performance of our company and, thus, stockholder value.
+By giving all employees a stake in the financial performance of our company, the Compensation Committee's goal is to provide incentives to all employees of our company to enhance the financial performance of our company and, thus, stockholder value.